-Sayphouthong District is the urban settlement located in the East-West Economic Corridor along Mekong river with the border with Thailand, the second friendship bridge across the Mekong at Savannakhet to Moukdahan (Thailand) and the already upgraded Highway No. 9 together with measures being taken to facilitate cross-border transportation created new opportunities to the community living along the Corridor.
+Sayphouthong District is the urban settlement located in the East-West Economic Corridor along Mekong river with the border with Thailand, the second friendship bridge across the Mekong at Savannakhet to Mukdahan (Thailand) and the already upgraded Highway No. 9 together with measures being taken to facilitate cross-border transportation created new opportunities to the community living along the Corridor.
 While Lao PDR is essentially a rural country, Sayphouthong District town of Savannakhet and other urban centers are playing an increasingly important role in the country's economic and social development.

 In view of the above, the Government of Lao PDR considers as of high priority the improvement of social and physical basic infrastructures of small towns along the Corridor in order to realize the expected benefits.
-Subsequently, Sayphouthong District Town with comparable advantage in terms of "Climate action into urban planning to build resilient communities along an economic corridor in Lao PDR".